aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 ##### Template Only Dialogs

 The dialog service supports rendering dialogs with only template specified.
-You can open a template only dialog like the following examples:
+A template only dialog can be open like the following examples:
 ```ts
 dialogService.open({
   template: () => fetch('https://some-server.com/alert-dialog.html').then(r => r.text()),